MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/activitypointer-activity-entity.md

 |**Canceled**|2|
 |**Scheduled**|3|

-- Appointment, Chat, RecurringAppointmentMaster, and any custom activities have all four `statecode` options.
+- [Appointment](reference/entities/appointment.md), [Chat](reference/entities/chat.md), [RecurringAppointmentMaster](reference/entities/recurringappointmentmaster.md), and any custom activities have all four `statecode` options.
-- Email, Fax, Letter, PhoneCall, Task, and SocialActivity only have the first three `statecode` options.
+- [Email](reference/entities/email.md), [Fax](reference/entities/fax.md), [Letter](reference/entities/letter.md), [PhoneCall](reference/entities/phonecall.md), [Task](reference/entities/task.md), and [SocialActivity](reference/entities/socialactivity.md) only have the first three `statecode` options.
 There's no valid option to set the state of these activity types as Scheduled.

 ### StatusCode label differences

+The `statuscode` options provide reasons for the `statecode` of the record.
+These option sets can be customized by adding new options, so each table can have a different set of options, some of them have the same value as the [ActivityPointer](reference/entities/activitypointer.md) status option value, but the labels can be different.

 Labels for `statuscode` options vary based on whether you're retrieving rows as an [ActivityPointer](reference/entities/activitypointer.md) or a specific activity type such as an [Appointment](reference/entities/appointment.md), [Email](reference/entities/email.md), or [Task](reference/entities/task.md).